 4.5.4 The investigator may implement a deviation from, or a change of, the protocol to eliminate an immediate hazard(s) to trial subjects without prior IRB/IEC approval/favourable opinion.
 As soon as possible, the implemented deviation or change, the reasons for it, and, if appropriate, the proposed protocol amendment(s) should be submitted: (a) to the IRB/IEC for review and approval/favourable opinion, (b) to the sponsor for agreement and, if required, (c) to the regulatory authority(ies).

+4.6 Investigational Product(s)

 4.6.1 Responsibility for investigational product(s) accountability at the trial site(s) rests with the investigator/institution.